Find Trade Colleges

 The average amount in student loans that dental support majors at UTHealth take out while working on their Bachelor's Degree is $18,073.

 You’ll join some of the best and brightest minds around you if you attend University of Oklahoma - Health Sciences Center.
 The school came in at #2 on this year’s Best Dental Support Services Bachelor’s Degree Trade Schools in the Southwest Region list.
-Located in the large city of Oklahoma City, UOHSC is a public college with a small student population.
+Located in the city of Oklahoma City, UOHSC is a public school with a small student population.

 On average, dental support graduates from UOHSC take out $18,540 in student loans while working on their Bachelor's Degree.